lainon/ns-3-docker/README.md

 # Building

-From within the directory containing the dockerfile
+From within the directory containing the Dockerfile, run:

 `docker build -t lainon/ns-3 .`